top of page

 Day begins with light name games (if group does not know each other well) or light initiative activities designed to break the ice and loosen any nerves.

-Depending on the length of the time available, we will transition to a few low ropes elements.
+Depending on the length of the time available, the group transitions to a few low ropes elements.
 Low ropes are designed to foster team building through communication, and problem solving.
 This is where team growth is developed.

-Lastly, we will move to the high elements.
-The high elements are designed to utilize the team in order to grow the individual preforming the element.
-This is where individual growth is developed.
+Lastly, the group moves to the high elements.
+The high elements are designed to utilize the team in order to challenge individuals to perform outside their comfort zone.
+This is where the most individual growth takes place.

 IMG_9451.JPG